HQSquantumsimulations/qoqo_examples/documentation/src/high-level/classical.md

 A `ClassicalRegister` measurement does _not_ need a separate `measurement_input` since no post-processing takes place.

-To distinguish between a method returning expectation values and a method  returning registers the method `run_registers()` is used when executing a `ClassicalRegister` measurement.
+To distinguish between a method returning expectation values and a method returning registers, the method `run_registers()` is used when executing a `ClassicalRegister` measurement.

 An example for running a `ClassicalRegister` measurement: